armanriazi/refi/docs/article.md

 ReFi enables programming of incentives that lead to changed behaviour for the better of the planet – and empowers local communities to monetize stewardship of their natural capital and ecological assets – something we know is critical to ecosystem restoration and biodiversity protection[^2].

-# Environmental, social, and governance
+# Environmental, Social, and Governance
  ESG factors into capital allocation and portfolio management processes, using IFC’s own investment practices as a model.
 IFC is playing its part to support the growth of the market by funding the development of enhanced stock market indices, financial instruments, and through targeted market research.
 Leading analysts have developed the necessary techniques to integrate ESG issues into financial analysis[^12].

-# Digital transformation and Blockchain
+# Digital Transformation and Blockchain
 Global climate infrastructure, tools and coordination technologies are needed to keep pace with the changing planetary ecosystem, transcend borders and span social, economic, cultural and governmental domains.
 This is where blockchain can help[^2].
 Blockchain is one of several emerging technologies being explored to address urgent environmental issues such as biodiversity loss, disaster displacement and energy grid deficiencies, as well as resource allocation and coordination –all critical parts of this complex, intersectional, intergenerational and multicultural climate challenge.
 The defining qualities of blockchains – decentralized, open and global – make them powerful tools that can provide breadth and depth to current climate mitigation and adaptation efforts[^2].